Benchmarking Lateral Reasoning

-LateralBench Leaderboard
+LateralBench

 LateralBench is a multi-turn lateral thinking test that measures lateral thinking, self-awareness, linking disparate subjects and strategic thinking.